-The RUNNER UP is NAHIAN CHOWDHURY, a graduating senior at Midwood High School in Brooklyn.
+NAHIAN CHOWDHURY, a graduating senior at Midwood High School in Brooklyn.
 Nahian graduated from Midwood on June 23rd and will be attending Barnard College in New York City, majoring in English with a pre-med track.

 First Place: SAMUEL WILLIAMS (Cornell)